bkp7/mdprepare/README.md

 ### (Ab)Using markdown link destinations

-A pair of link destinations are used to surround the area which will receive the inserted text. eg:
+Compatible with most dialects of markdown, a pair of link destinations are used to surround the area which will receive the inserted text. eg:
 ````markdown
 [> optional text]: # (mdpInsert cat ./example1.md)
 some previous text